sarahtartaruga/image-trendlines/README.md

 # Image trendline plotter
 ## About
-This repository provides a way to plot image trendlines visually: the result is a two-dimensional graph that maps images over time ranked after a measure of choice (e.g. number of retweets, image frequency, author popularity, etc.).
+This repository provides a way to plot image trendlines visually: the result is a two-dimensional graph image (.jpg) that maps images over time ranked after a measure of choice (e.g. number of retweets, image frequency, author popularity, etc.).

 ## Prerequisites